ben-grande/qusal/salt/qubes-builder/README.md

 ## Usage

-The builder qube is named `qubes-builder.`
+The builder qube is named `qubes-builder`.

-When using the Qubes Executor, configure the builder.yml `dispvm` option to either `dom0` or `dvm-qubes-builder`:
+When using the Qubes Executor, configure the `builder.yml` `dispvm` option to either `dom0` or `dvm-qubes-builder`:
 ```yaml
 executor: